 - Fear of medications or side-effects, or not taking medication properly

 - Symptoms indicative of more serious disease including: chest pain, nighttime symptoms, increased breathlessness, inability to walk up stairs, feeling of an elephant on your chest, coughing that prevents you from continuing your activities, constant wheezing, or fatigue

-- Too many negative side effects such as weight-gain, irritability, mood changes, facial swelling, or insomnia
+- Too many negative side effects from medication such as weight-gain, irritability, mood changes, facial swelling, or insomnia

 Is your asthma under control?
 Learn more about what it means to have proper asthma control.
 A symptom-free life is possible with proper asthma management.

 Do you have questions about asthma?
 Contact our free helpline service to be connected with a Certified Respiratory Educator who can provide you with personalized support.